A FREE AND INDEPENDENT SERVICE FOR RESOLVING COMPLAINTS ABOUT THE PRESS

 Press Council of Ireland

-The Press Council of Ireland is responsible for the oversight of the professional principles embodies in the Code of Practice, and with upholding the freedom of the press.
-It operates with the support and cooperation of member publications and journalists.
-It decides on appeals from decisions of the Press Ombudsman and on complaints referred to it directly by the Press Ombudsman.
+The Press Council of Ireland is responsible for the oversight of the professional principles embodies in the Code of Practice, and with upholding the freedom of the press. Â It operates with the support and cooperation of member publications and journalists. Â It decides on appeals from decisions of the Press Ombudsman and on complaints referred to it directly by the Press Ombudsman.
 It is independent of both government and media.

 Recent Decisions

 OMB.
-2309/2025 – A Woman and the Connacht Tribune
+2361/2025 – A Man and the Farming Independent

 Latest News